integromat/vscode-apps-sdk/README.md

 The purpose of this feature is to cover the case, where developers have also another SDK app in Make used for the development or testing stage.

 ![Multiple origins selection dialog](https://github.com/integromat/vscode-apps-sdk/blob/poc-localdev/resources/readme/localdev/origin-selection.png?raw=true)

+### GIT usage

+The local development feature is fully compatible with GIT.
+Use `git init` at any time in the workspace.

+During the app clone to the local workspace, the `.gitignore` file is created automatically with the following files to exclude from GIT:

+- `.secret` directory, because contains the private API key(s).
+- `common.js` general code file, because it can contain some secrets or other private data.
+- `*.common.js` connection code file, because it can contain some secrets or other private data.